- What Are Dave Ramsey’s Baby Steps?

 Another option, again if you qualify, is to take a debt consolidation loan from a company like Upgrade.
 You use the loan to pay off your cards.
 You still have debt, but just one payment and with a lower interest rate than you had on the cards.

 Student Loan Debt

 If you have student loan debt, the first thing to do is to find out if you’re eligible for any of the forgiveness programs available.
 If not, consider refinancing with companies like Earnest or Commonbond.
 You can lower your interest rate which can save you thousands of dollars over time.

 Baby Step 3: 3-6 Months of Expenses in Savings

 Saving $1,000 for your emergency fund was a great accomplishment, but it’s not enough.
 Not to worry!
-You killed your debt so you have freed up some money which you can use to grow your emergency fund.
+You killed your debt, so you have freed up some money that you can use to grow your emergency fund.

 But no matter how frugally you live, three to six months’ worth of expenses is a hefty chunk of money so we’re going to buckle down so we can do it fast.

 How Much Is That?